-How you introduce yourself when meeting someone for the first time can shape and set the tone for the relationship.
-You control the message, which is important as it can become the sound bite that your new acquaintance uses to introduce you to others (especially if you meet at an event or when networking).
+When introducing yourself to someone, what you say and how you say it can shape and set the tone for the relationship.
+You control the message and first impression, which is important as it can become the sound bite that your new acquaintance uses to introduce you to others (especially if you meet at an event or when networking).

 While you don’t want to sound robotic, practice key talking points until you can speak well on them without hesitation.
 Remember to practice out loud as well.
 It’s hard to polish a complete message only mentally because of our tendency to self-edit while thinking things through versus speaking.

-If you’re feeling anxious, nervous or shy — and quickly shift conversation to the other person without sharing any information beyond your name and title — you surrender the power to define yourself, relying on what they choose to ask (if they even do), instead of what you want them to know.
+If you’re feeling anxious, nervous or shy -- and quickly shift conversation to the other person without sharing any information beyond your name and title -- you surrender the power to define yourself, relying on what they choose to ask (if they even do), instead of what you want them to know.
 Don’t waste this valuable opportunity to set the tone and communicate essential information about who you are!

 Just as what you say is important, how you say it matters too.
 Strong voice, eye contact and body language shape the delivery of your message.
 Start with a firm handshake and stand tall with open body language to convey confidence, engagement and sincerity.
 Even if you’re nervous about meeting someone, make every effort to look at the person in the eyes, not at their shoulders, past them (i.e., at another person in the room) or towards the floor.
 And whatever you do, keep your phone away and on silent or vibrate mode.